 (Note: this form is for cases where people feel the dealer misrepresented the condition of a vehicle.
 It may not apply to every case.)

 Having an expert mechanic backing your case is a huge step in the right direction.
-Your case could be extremely difficult or even impossible without one.
-That being said, there is no such thing as a slam dunk case.
-Even with an expert things may not go your way.
-But having one is definitely a benefit to your case.
+Having an expert adds credibility to your case.
+Even with one, though, there is no such thing as a slam dunk case.
+Captain Picard once said, “It is possible to commit no mistakes and still lose.”
+Having an expert is a definitely a benefit to your case.